BDF-manual-maintenance/BDF-manual-en/source/guide/Gaussian-Basis-Sets.rst

   End Basis
   $end

-In the above example, the 3-21G basis group is used for H, while the default LanL2DZ basis group is used for Cl which is not additionally defined.
+In the above example, the 3-21G basis set is used for H, while the default LanL2DZ basis set is used for Cl which is not additionally defined.

 In case of advanced input, the following is used.